jeremylimjw/PCH-Angular/README.md

-Do `npm install` on `git clone`
+1. Ensure that GlassFish server is running in the background with RESTful web services enabled
-Ensure that GlassFish server is running with RESTful web services enabled
+2. Do `npm install` on `git clone`